 Consistent with the provision of special diets, always consult with the nursing staff before bringing food to patients.
 Any food kept in the resident room must be in properly sealed containers.

 We recommend approximately five changes of clothing and a pair of comfortable rubber-soled shoes.
 All articles should be washed, clearly labeled with the resident’s name in permanent ink, and entered into the patients’ personal inventory log in the medical chart.
 Other personal items should be marked or engraved for identification.

-We advise that patients do not keep valuable jewelry or large amounts of cash in the facility.
+We advise that patient’s not keep valuable jewelry or large amounts of cash in the facility.

 - Blouses (with front snaps)

 - Shirts (button down suggested)

 - Walking Shoes (nonskid soles; velcro)

 There is no charge for personal laundry.
 Families that wish to do their loved one’s laundry must bring in a hamper for dirty clothes and ensure laundry is done at least once a week in order to comply with state hygiene regulations.